Lcbx/GdScript2All/README_TEMPLATE.md

 ### Limitations
 - generated code might need corrections !
 - endlines within parenthesis - ex ```( 1 \n + 2 )``` - are not supported ; you have to add a ```\``` before the endline
-- pattern matching - a complicated form of the match case statement - is not be supported
+- pattern matching - a complicated form of the match case statement - is not supported
 - when the parser encounters something unexpected it will drop the current line and resume at the next (panic mode). this might result in mangled output.
 - read [TODO.md](TODO.md) for missing features
 - C# : godot won't build C# scripts until you have created at least one C# script manually in the editor